dl4c/dl4c.github.io/callforpapers.md

 ##### **How do I submit a paper?**

-We will share the link to the submission website in January 2025.
+Please submit your work at [https://openreview.net/group?id=ICLR.cc/2025/Workshop/DL4C](https://openreview.net/group?id=ICLR.cc/2025/Workshop/DL4C)

 Authors of papers accepted at ICLR 2025 who wish to submit their work to the workshop do so by [contactig us](http://dl4c.github.io/contactus) via email.

 ##### **Are we allowed to submit a paper with an appendix?**

-Yes, you can submit an appendix but reviewers will be instructed to only review the first 8 pages excluding references.
+Yes, you can submit an appendix but reviewers are not required to review it.

 ##### **Awards and prizes**